Yuankun-Li/PBWC-VideoManagement/README.md

     - Execute the following command: "python manage.py migrate".
     - Re-establish all user accounts.

-8. After you have added all stakeholder groups, you can create individual users for each group.
+11. After you have added all stakeholder groups, you can create individual users for each group.
 Navigate back to Authentication and Authorization, and click “Add” next to “User”.
-Provide a username and password for this user, and then click "Save".
+Provide a username and password for this user, assign them to their respective group user "Permissions", and then click "Save".

-9. The next page will allow you to enter a first and last name for the user, their email address, and group associations (see Step 5).
+12. The next page will allow you to enter a first and last name for the user, their email address, and group associations (see Step 10).
 Users should not receive special permissions beyond those specified by their group.

-10. Once you have created all necessary users, you can click "View Site" in the top-right corner of the Django admin screen, and then log in with the credentials you created for each user, one at a time.
+13. Once you have created all necessary users, you can click "View Site" in the top-right corner of the Django admin screen, and then log in with the credentials you created for each user, one at a time.
 This will demonstrate the actions that each stakeholder may complete with our web service.
+It's best if you navigate the web service in the following manner:

+  * First log in as a video manager user and upload a few videos.
+  * Next, log in as a student user, and submit a couple requests to make footage public, with the requests matching the location and date of the videos you just uploaded.
+  * Then log in as a committee member.
+Navigate to the tab for pending requests, and work through the purpose specification forms that come up when you attempt to accept the requests.
+  * Log back into the student account, and see that the videos for which the student submitted requests are now available.